Grum999/BuliPy/README.md

 ### What’s next?

 > ***BuliPy* plugin is not an IDE**
-> Even if it provides more functionnalities than *Scripter*, it's not the goal to have a complete IDE 🙂
+> Even if it provides more functionnalities than default *Scripter*, it's not the goal to have a complete IDE 🙂

 Some stuff I still have to implement
 - Improve search (search next, pre-fill search text with current selected text)
 - Split window (view mutliple document at the same time)
 - Theme editor (let user define is own color syntax setup)
 - Theme integration (currently 'dark' themes are supported, 'light' themes are partially supported)
-- Improve clipboard (allow to activate/deactivate, auto-cleanup on session start, autocleanup rules)
 - Manipulate document: filter from rules
 - Manipulate document: Pretiffy function for JSON/XML